happycog/Antenna/README.md

 **Antenna** is compatible with ExpressionEngine 1 & 2.
 The version for ExpressionEngine 1 has been tested on 1.6.9 but will likely work with older versions.
 The version for ExpressionEngine 2 has been tested on 2.1.

-Both have been tested to work with PHP version 5.2.

-You must have the cURL library and PECL json installed.
+You must be using PHP 5.2+, though I haven't tested with PHP 5.3, and you must have the cURL library and PECL json installed.

 Warranty/License
 -------